 Living Trusts—Revocable & Irrevocable

-- You can put an investment account that brings income into a trust and name yourself as beneficiary while you are alive and then, after you die, have the income go to your spouse, children, and/or other relative, friend, or charity.
+- You can put an investment account that brings income into a trust and name yourself as beneficiary while you are alive and then, after you die, have the income go to your spouse, children, and/or other relative, friend, or charity, until the trust ends and the assets are distributed.

-In each of these examples, after your death, use of the property or receipt of income from the trust passes to the beneficiary outside of the probate process.
-This saves time by avoiding a probate proceeding.
+In each of these examples, after your death, use of the property or receipt of income from the trust passes to one or more beneficiaries without the need for probate.

-When you create a living trust, you must place the principal into the trust once the trust document is signed.
+When you create a living trust, you must place the asset into the trust once the trust document is signed.
 For instance:

-- If the principal is a house, you must execute a new deed giving it to the trust.
+- If the asset is a house, you must execute a new deed giving it to the trust.

-- If the principal is a car, you must transfer the title to the trust.
+- If the asset is a car, you must transfer the title to the trust.

-- If the principal is a bank account, you must transfer the funds to a new bank account in the name of the trust.
+- If the asset is a bank account, you must transfer the funds to a new bank account in the name of the trust.

 Revocable Living Trust